-Recovery from such an event takes time, but many people who are paralyzed progress to lead productive and fulfilling lives.
+Recovery takes time, but many people who are paralyzed lead productive and fulfilling lives.
 It's essential to stay motivated and get the support you need.

-Talking with others who understand what you're going through can be encouraging, and members of the group may have good advice on adapting areas of your home or work space to better accommodate your current needs.
-Ask your doctor or rehabilitation specialist if there are any support groups in your area.
+Talking with others who understand what you're going through can be encouraging.
+You also might find good advice on adapting areas of your home or workspace to better meet your needs.
+Ask your healthcare professional or rehabilitation specialist if there are support groups in your area.

-One of the best ways to regain control of your life is to educate yourself about your injury and your options for reclaiming an independent life.
+One of the best ways to regain control of your life is to educate yourself about your injury and your options for gaining more independence.
 A range of driving equipment and vehicle modifications is available today.